-Treat canine osteoarthritis (OA) pain and inflammation with confidence at every stage of OA and help dogs get back to being active members of their families.
+Treat canine osteoarthritis (OA) pain and inflammation with confidence through every stage of OA and help dogs enjoy moments that matter with their families.

-Too many dogs are suffering in silence due to unrecognized or untreated canine osteoarthritis (OA).
+Unfortunately, too many dogs are suffering in silence with unrecognized or untreated canine osteoarthritis (OA).
 To provide the highest quality of care, it’s time to evolve the approach to recognizing, diagnosing and managing canine OA through early intervention and treatment.

 Canine OA is a progressive disease, and signs of pain may be subtle or overlooked

 Canine OA is often conformational in nature and can affect young dogs, so early detection and diagnosis is key1

 Start multimodal treatment of OA as soon as the dog is diagnosed

 Canine OA is the most common cause of chronic pain in dogs, affecting 1 in 4 adult dogs in the US.2